dsccommunity/CertificateDsc/ReadMe.md

 ### Unreleased
 - Added mandatory properties for xPfxImport resource example.
+- Fixed issue where xCertReq does not identify when DNS Names in SANs are incorrect.

 ### 2.5.0.0
 - Fixed issue where xCertReq does not process requested certificate when credentials parameter set and PSDscRunAsCredential not passed.
 See [issue](https://github.com/PowerShell/xCertificate/issues/49)